 Alpina was founded in 1883, manufacturing watches in Geneva, Switzerland.
 The brand’s goal is to make luxury sports watches that are precise and reliable and can perform even in the most demanding environments.

 The brand has a range of different sports and pilot watches. in 2015, it launched the Alpina Seastrong Horological Smartwatch.
-One of the models off this collection is the Alpina Mens AL-282LBB4V6 hybrid smartwatch that has activity and sleep tracking and can receive calls and messages.
+One of the models from this collection is the Alpina Mens AL-282LBB4V6 hybrid smartwatch that has activity, sleep tracking and can receive calls and messages.

 Other notable features include dynamic coaching, a world timer, a durable black rubber strap, and a fiberglass case.
 There’s a wide range of Seastrong models of different price points and materials—check out this Alpina page to see all available models.

 Compatible with both Android and iOS, this quartz movement 45.5mm watch is water-resistant to 100m, so you can take it to the shower, water activities like swimming and snorkeling.
 This watch has up to four years of battery life (depending on usage).

 Learn more about Alpina’s history and collections here.